center-for-threat-informed-defense/summiting-the-pyramid/docs/examplemappings.rst

 Hypertext Transfer Protocol (HTTP)
 ----------------------------------

 Another procedure used for remote execution of T1053.005 is the PowerShell commandlet ``Register-ScheduledTask``.
 This procedure generates Windows Remote Management traffic over the HTTP protocol.
 Data sources include both Zeek logs and Zeek real-time protocol parser events.
-The relevant fields within each log or parser event are assigned robustness scores according to our new network robustness matrix.
+The relevant fields within each log or parser event are assigned robustness scores according to the :ref:`Summiting the Pyramid new network robustness model<Network Traffic Columns>`.

 **Observables within HTTP Protocol Headers.** Using Zeek data, just as with the RPC traffic, there are two means by which to analyze the HTTP protocol headers, as follows: